apache/cordova-docs/docs/en/edge/cordova/events/events.volumeupbutton.md

 volumeupbutton
 ===========

-This event fires when the user presses the volume up button.
+The event fires when the user presses the volume up button.

     document.addEventListener("volumeupbutton", yourCallbackFunction, false);